Boca Raton Postnuptial & Prenuptial Agreement Lawyer

 In order to be enforced, a premarital contract must be substantially fair both in its terms and in the way it was negotiated and signed.
 This generally means that you must allow or receive ample time for review, legal advice and careful thought about the terms and what you’re being asked to give up.

-We also advise clients about postnuptial agreements, which address similar issues but are prepared and executed after marriage.
-For additional information about the preparation, review or enforcement of a prenuptial or postmarital agreement, contact Brodie & Friedman, P.A. in Boca Raton.
+For additional information about the preparation, review or enforcement of a premarital or post marital agreement, contact our experienced Boca Raton prenuptial & postnuptial agreement lawyers at Brodie & Friedman, P.A. in Boca Raton, Florida